 MO TRANSIT INVESTMENT

 Support the restoration of Transit Operating Assistance to the baseline FY 2002 transit funding levels of $8,367,997 and expand from there.
 Currently, State Transit Funding Assistance does not cover the impact of rising maintenance/operating costs of keeping the current systems in Missouri in good repair.
 Restoration and expansion of this funding would go towards maintaining the services in the state to date.
 For SFY17, the total core budget was slashed by $500,000 in General Revenue to $1,710,875 in State Transportation funds.
-This funding is distributed based on a formula among 32 transit providers in MO.
+This reduction in funding was carried over in SFY18.

 Support innovative financing options for transit in MO.
 For example, advocacy for use of the VW Settlement funds for transit investment in Missouri.
 Missouri was awarded $41 million as a part of the settlement to be used for a mitigation plan.
 Transit vehicles are eligible to be funded.

 Support use of the statewide internet sales tax for transit.
 The internet sales tax for out of state entities will generate approximately $200 million annually.
 A fifteen percent earmark for multi-modal transportation would generate approximately $30 million annually.

 Support a statewide funding plan for total transportation which includes funding for capital and operating expenses.
 Rural providers need an option for capital with the reduction in 5339 funding.
 Adoption of such a plan would reflect the importance of public transit to expanding opportunities for all Missourians.
 This would include improving access to jobs, education and healthcare; opportunities for economic development; and investment in disadvantaged areas of the state.

 There are many ways for you to be involved with these efforts as MPTA members and transit supporters.